What is Jeremy Renner's net worth and salary?

 When Jeremy was nominated for an Academy Award for his role in "The Hurt Locker," he was living in a tent in the master bedroom of one of his projects.
 He did not have running water or electricity on the day he put on his tuxedo to attend the ceremony.

 Jeremy first started flipping homes to support himself as he tried to make it in Hollywood with longtime friend Kristoffer Winters.
-In the early 2000s, they focused on $500-600,000 modest homes in L.A,'s San Fernando Valley.
+In the early 2000s, they focused on $500-600,000 modest homes in L.A.'s San Fernando Valley.
 They would aim to flip the homes for $800-900,000.
 Fast forward a decade to 2013, Jeremy and Kristoffer flipped a single home for $24 million.
-They paid $7 million for the home and then poured $10 million into renovation costs, for all-in $17 million.
+They paid $7 million for the home and then poured $10 million into renovation costs for an all-in $17 million.
 That's a $7 million profit on this one sale.
 The buyer was British property developer Christian Candy.